PhaseCode: Fast and Efficient Compressive Phase Retrieval based on Sparse-Graph-Codes: Main Idea of the PhaseCode Algorithm

-As a result of the peeling operation at step $1$, $x_1$ can now be recovered from \eqref{eq:graph4}.
-In this way, the decoder keeps recovering the singletons to uncover all the variables.
-The bipartite graph of Figure \ref{fig:graph2} is a representation of Equations \eqref{eq:graph3}--\eqref{eq:graph4} after peeling $x_3$.
-To summarize, at each iteration of the peeling algorithm, the decoder uncovers the ``new'' singleton bins after the edges corresponding to uncovered variables are peeled off.
+We now describe the main idea behind PhaseCode.
+As mentioned, the main novelty of our work is that we use sparse-graph codes, and the powerful tools of modern coding theory for design and analysis.

-The balls-and-bins or bipartite-graph of Figure \ref{fig:graph1} is also a convenient way to represent our problem where the left nodes (balls) represent the non-zero signal components, and the right nodes (bins) represent the (magnitude of the) measurements.
-However, we do not readily know which components of the signal are non-zero.
-For now we assume that a genie will provide us with this location information.
-We show in Sections \ref{sec:ed} and \ref{sec:measurement} how this genie can be realized using modulated measurements based on trigonometry.
-Another key complication in our problem is the lack of phase knowledge in our magnitude-only measurement system.
-This is a crucial drawback, as it renders classical singleton-based peeling and component recovery impossible, as phase information is critical to doing successful peeling.
+The design of an appropriate measurement matrix $\mat{A}$ for the compressive phase retrieval problem is equivalent to the design of an appropriate bipartite graph $G$, as for each measurement matrix, there exists a corresponding bipartite graph.
+Specifically, the rows of $\mat{A}$ (the measurements) are the right nodes in the bipartite graph $G$, while the columns of $\mat{A}$ (the signal components) are left nodes of $G$.
+We call the left nodes of $G$ that correspond to an active (non-zero) signal component as active left nodes.
+Left node $i$ is connected to right node $j$ if $a_{ji}$ is non-zero.
+The example shown in Figure \ref{fig:ex_bipartite} illustrates this connection.

-In Section \ref{sec:sparse}, we show how to circumvent this obstacle by using geometry, or more precisely, a carefully designed small set of trigonometric measurements to ``modulate'' a baseline sparse-graph code.
-While we refer the reader to Section \ref{sec:sparse} for the technical details, we try to provide some high-level intuition here.
 As is well-known and also intuitive, in the phase-retrieval problem, the signal of interest can be recovered only to within an unknown global phase.
-The idea is to start with an arbitrarily chosen single component, give it global zero-phase, and align all other recovered signal components with respect to it.
-This suggests the intuition of building up one or more giant clusters of components (balls), where in our terminology, these clusters are identified by their colors; i.e. all the balls belonging to a particular cluster have the same color.
-Two (or more) balls can be colored with the same color if they represent signal components whose phases are aligned with respect to each other.
-The trigonometric-modulated measurements empower our PhaseCode algorithms with the ability to align component phases (or in more colorful terminology, to color balls) using plane-geometric arguments (such as using the cosine-law to find the relative phase between two components $x$ and $y$, given $|x|$, $|y|$, and $|x+y|$).
+The idea of our iterative reconstruction algorithm is to detect a non-zero signal component, give it global zero-phase, and align all other signal components with respect to it.
+This suggests the intuition of building up one or more clusters of non-zero components, where in our terminology, these clusters are identified by their colors; i.e. all the non-zero components belonging to a particular cluster have the same color.
+Two (or more) non-zero components (active left nodes) can be colored with the same color if their components are known in location, magnitude and phase relative to each other.